Egelvein/homeworks_advanced_python/hw4/README.md

-# Classes for matrix's operations
+# Multiprocessing

-Solving tasks on creating classes for work with matrices
+Solving tasks about threading and multiprocessing

 ## Contents
 - [Task 1](#task-1)